sophiaelizecruz/sophiaelizecruz.github.io/essays/ask-and-you-shall-receive.md

   - C
 ---

-## But be careful what you wish for.
+## Be Careful What You Wish For.

 Regardless of our skill level as software engineers, we all come to a point where we will need to ask others for help.
 However, that is only half the battle.
 The question is, _how_ do we ask for help?

-## What constitutes a smart question?
+## What Constitutes A Smart Question?

 A smart question starts off with a question.
 First of all, what exactly are you trying to solve?
 By knowing what exactly you want to solve, it saves you a lot of time.
 The internet is your friend.
 There are many online resources available to us, from